CLIUtils/CLI11/README.md

 app.set_config("--config")->expected(1, X);
 ```

 Where X is some positive number and will allow up to `X` configuration files to be specified by separate `--config` arguments.
+Value strings with quote characters in it will be printed with a single quote.🚧  All other arguments will use double quote.
+Empty strings will use a double quoted argument.🚧  Numerical or boolean values are not quoted. 🚧

 ### Inheriting defaults